This Bourbon Fruitcake Fudge is white chocolate fudge filled with bourbon soaked candied cherries, candied pineapple, and candied oranges.

 Like with fruitcake the longer the fruit soaks in the booze…the boozier it will be.

-If you are wanting a more family friendly fudge you could leave out the bourbon.
+So if you are wanting a more family friendly fudge you could leave out the bourbon.

 But honestly you kind of need it.